 - Cell phone service is spotty at best, especially once you leave the town of Nuqui proper.
 Take it as a blessing and forced disconnect from the distractions from the beautiful surroundings.

-- Don’t be like me and put your camera at risk then struggle to get it to turn on long enough to snap a few shots, bring a plastic bag or something else to store and protect your electronics.
+- Don’t be like me and put your camera at risk then struggle to get it to turn on long enough to snap a few shots.
+Bring a plastic bag or something else to store and protect your electronics.
+This universal phone pouch will let you still take pictures with your phone while protecting it or this waterproof pack will protect your main camera as well as other electronics or valuables.
+Or better yet, just get yourself one of these great indestructible and waterproof Olympus cameras.

 - Bring a flashlight or lantern.
-While your hotel or hostel should have a generator, there’s no electricity and it gets dark along the beach after sunset quick, as I learned the hard way.
+While your hotel or hostel should have a generator, there’s no electricity and it gets dark along the beach after sunset quick (I learned this the hard way).
+I recommend this great Maglite Mini, durable and perfect for travel.
+This great solar powered puff lantern is also environmentally friendly and folds up for traveling.

 Interested in learning more about visiting Nuqui and whale watching in Colombia?